-- Staff will not be going into people's homes.
-These face to face meetings with clients will take place in the office or safe community spaces according to in person meeting protocols. - Street Outreach, Youth Outreach, and Women's Outreach will continue to meet clients in person where it is not possible to provide the services required in any other manner or it is deemed more expedient.
-In all cases, consider conducting the visits outdoors, in meeting rooms in the office or Cicada place (Youth Outreach) and the Warming Centre at the Salvation Army (Street Outreach) if possible. - o Conducting appropriate health screening procedures in advance of each visit - Assessing ability to physically distance within the visit space.
-If this is not possible, consider meeting in an outdoor space, a different location, or reducing the number of adults in the space for the duration of the visit (i.e. limit individuals present to only those necessary for the visit) - o Following Work Alone Policy guidelines re notification of staff whereabouts, etc. - Using personal protective equipment (masks, gloves, and safety shields) if 2 metre distancing cannot be maintained consistently - o Offering masks and hand sanitizer to clients - At the time of the booking, sharing information on expectations and modifications clients can expect related to COVID-19 safety plans (e.g. physical distancing, hand hygiene, masks, etc.)
+- Street Outreach, Youth Outreach, Women's Outreach, and Family Support will continue to meet clients in person where it is not possible to provide the services required in any other manner or it is deemed more expedient.
+In all cases, visits will take place with masks on and in larger spaces or outdoors. - Conducting appropriate health screening procedures in advance of each visit, this includes the completion of the NCS Covid Health Questionnaire and Consent for in Person Appointments. - Assessing ability to physically distance within the visit space.
+If this is not possible, consider meeting in an outdoor space, a different location, or reducing the number of adults in the space for the duration of the visit (i.e. limit individuals present to only those necessary for the visit) - Following Work Alone Policy guidelines re notification of staff whereabouts, etc. - Using personal protective equipment (masks, gloves, and safety shields) if 2 metre distancing cannot be maintained consistently - Sanitizing hand at the commencement and completion of each visit - Offering masks and hand sanitizer to clients - At the time of the booking, sharing information on expectations and modifications clients can expect related to COVID-19 safety plans (e.g. physical distancing, hand hygiene, masks, etc.) - At the conclusion of each visit, staff must clean disinfect any reusable equipment just as pens, phones, etc. following that staff can safely dispose of used PPE.